Horhorist/Horhorist/README.md

 ## Hi there 👋 <img align="right" src="https://i.hizliresim.com/r767e0k.png" width="200" />
 I'm **horhorik**, An developer from somewhere in the earth.
-I like to code web applications and games.
-I have worked on many projects in my past, Some of my open
+I like to code web applications, hack tools and ai :) I have worked on many projects in my past, Some of my open

 Thanks for visiting my github profile.
 Have a great day ahead!~
 ![horhorik](https://i.hizliresim.com/ajthe1p.jpg)